 MBA Entrance Exams

 There are numerous MBA entrance exams like: CAT, XAT, SNAP, IIFT, TISS, MAT, CMAT etc. that an MBA aspirant in India can appear for.
 Majority of the quality B-schools in India offer admission through these entrance tests, which cover areas such as Verbal Ability, Quantitative Aptitude, Data Interpretation and Logical Reasoning as the written part of the exam.
-The written exam is generally followed by the Personality Assessment round, where the different facets of candidate's personality are assessed through tasks such as group discussions, personal interviews, essay writing etc. The admission is offered on the basis of the cumulative score obtained in the areas mentioned above.
+The written exam is generally followed by the Personality Assessment round, where the different facets of a candidate's personality are assessed through tasks such as group discussions, personal interviews, essay writing etc. The admission is offered on the basis of the cumulative score obtained in the areas mentioned above.

 |CAT||Conducted by IIMs, accepted by more than 150 institutes, is a Computer Based Test.|